-The CLG issued Investment Guidance in 2010, and this forms the structure of the Council's strategy.
-These guidelines do not apply to either trust funds or pension funds which are under a different regulatory regime,
+The Ministry of Housing, Communities and Local Government (MHCLG) issued Investment Guidance in 2010, and this forms the structure of the Council's strategy.
+These guidelines do not apply to either trust funds or pension funds which are under a different regulatory regime.

-The key intention of the Guidance is to maintain the current requirement for Councils to invest prudently, and that priority is given to security and liquidity before yield.
+The key intention of the Guidance is to maintain the current requirement for councils to invest prudently, and ensure that priority is given to security and liquidity before yield.
 In order to facilitate this objective the guidance requires this Council to have regard to the CIPFA publication "Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes".
 This Council adopted the Code on 10 February 2010 and will apply its principles to all investment activity.
 In accordance with the Code, the Section 151 Officer has produced its treasury management practices (TMPs).